 Traveling Tips for Parkinson Patient or Parkinson Fighter

 Nowadays Medical treatment for Parkinson disease has made an enormous difference in the lives of people with Parkinson’s disease.
 It has proved that the way to deal with this disease is not just to take medicine.
 Living with PD now also means living actively.
 The disease causes a tremor on a different part of the body (shaking of the hands, arms, legs, jaw or tongue) and rigid muscles.
 It generally slows down movement and disrupts balance and coordination.
 No matter how helpful PD medications are, the disease worsens as time passes.
-If you are going out of town for a few days, Parkinson patient or patient’s caretaker needs to remember a few points during the traveling time.
+If you are going out of town for a few days, Parkinson’s patient or patient’s caretaker needs to remember a few points during the traveling time.
 If you are going away on a holiday in Europe, Iceland for example, you will need to be aware of what to pack for iceland and any extras that may be needed to ensure a well thought out and safe traveling plan.

 Sometimes, It can be difficult and frustrating for them to simply move,

 Few Traveling Tips for Parkinson patient or Parkinson Fighter

 - Carry complete sets of your medicines.
 One set with you and the other in your luggage.